-The U.S. Army Corps of Engineers (USACE), Mississippi River Valley Regional Planning and Environmental Division South, Environmental Compliance Branch, has prepared this draft environmental assessment (EA) to evaluate impacts associated with the proposed construction of six bendway weirs along the right descending bank of the Mississippi River near Fair Landing at River Mile 634R above head of passes (AHP) in Phillips County, Arkansas (Figure 1).
+The U.S. Army Corps of Engineers (USACE), Mississippi River Valley Regional Planning and Environmental Division South, Environmental Compliance Branch, has prepared this draft environmental assessment (EA) to evaluate impacts associated with the proposed construction of three additional bendway weirs along the right descending bank of the Mississippi River near Barfield at River Mile 812R above head of passes (AHP) in Mississippi County, Arkansas (Figure 1).
+An environmental assessment was completed in 2017 for five bendway weirs along this reach immediately downstream; however, USACE determined during further analysis that three additional weirs (Phase 2 construction) are needed to obtain the desired channel alignment.
 The project site is located along a sharp outside bend of the Mississippi River.
 Point bar accretion across from this outside bend is narrowing the navigation channel and directing swift currents along the riverbank.
-The swift currents and high water velocities pull towboats toward the banks making it extremely difficult and hazardous for the towboats to safely navigate the river bend from either direction.
+The swift currents and high water velocities pull towboats toward the banks making it extremely difficult and hazardous to safely navigate the river bend from either direction.
 Bendway weirs are low, totally submerged stone structures extending riverward from the outside bank of the river bend into the channel.
 The structures are constructed in deep water and at low elevations (i.e. remain 30 feet or more underwater even at low river stages) allowing for safe passage of navigation traffic.
 A series of weirs are installed in a bendway to form a functional system.
 These underwater bendway weirs direct the river currents away from their respective bank, remove the outer edge of the encroaching sandbar, and extend the navigation channel away from the riverbank.
 Towboats then have a wider channel and a smoother river bend to navigate.
 If left unchecked, encroaching point bars would further narrow the navigation channel allowing for swifter currents along the outside bends, increasing risks of a towboat accident.

-This draft EA provides sufficient information on the potential adverse and beneficial environmental effects to allow the District Commander, U.S. Army Corps of Engineers, Memphis District, to make an informed decision on the appropriateness of an environmental impact statement (EIS) or a Finding of No Significant Impact (FONSI) for the proposed installation of bendway weirs in the Mississippi River near River Mile 634R AHP.
+This draft EA provides sufficient information on the potential adverse and beneficial environmental effects to allow the District Commander, U.S. Army Corps of Engineers, Memphis District, to make an informed decision on the appropriateness of an environmental impact statement (EIS) or a Finding of No Significant Impact (FONSI) for the proposed installation of bendway weirs in the Mississippi River near River Mile 812R AHP.
 This document has been prepared in accordance with the National Environmental Policy Act of 1969 and the Council on Environmental Quality's Regulations (40 CFR 1500-1508), as reflected in the USACE Engineering Regulation ER 200-2-2.

 Figure 1.
-Project map of the six proposed bendway weirs located along the right descending bank of the Mississippi River near River Mile 634 above head of passes (AHP) in Phillips County, Arkansas.
+Project map of the three additional bendway weirs (Phase 2) located along the right descending bank of the Mississippi River near River Mile 812 above head of passes (AHP) in Mississippi County, Arkansas.